WooodHead/WebFundamentals/src/content/en/tools/chrome-devtools/javascript/index.md

 ## Next steps {: #next-steps }

 Congratulations!
-You now know the basics of debugging JavaScript in DevTools.
+You now know how to make the most of Chrome DevTools when debugging JavaScript.
+The tools and methods you learned in this tutorial can save you countless hours.

 This tutorial only showed you two ways to set breakpoints.
 DevTools offers many other ways, including: